lilyminium/psiresp/docs/source/usage.rst

 -----------------------------------

-Each of the aspects of computing RESP charges can be customised to correspond to the implementations used by :cite:p:`Bayly1993`, :cite:p:`Singh1984`, :cite:p:`Malde2011`, :cite:p:`Schauperl2020`, and so on.
+Each of the aspects of computing RESP charges can be customised to correspond to the implementations used by :cite:t:`bayly1993`, :cite:t:`singh1984`, :cite:t:`malde2011`, :cite:t:`schauperl2020`, and so on.
 These require setting options for grid generation, the QM computation, and the hyperbolic restraints themselves;
 please see :ref:`option_classes` for the specific options.

 However, for ease of use, PsiRESP also provides pre-configured classes.
-A full list is available at :ref:`preconfigured_classes`.
+A full list is available at :ref:`preconfigured_classes` as well as :ref:`Pre-configured classes`.
 In order to use these, simply replace `Job` with the particular chosen configuration:

 .. ipython:: python